Tax guide

 Income level Other chargeable assets Residential property Dividend income tax rate

-When comparing the taxation of capital gains in the United States and the United Kingdom, several key differences stand out:
+When comparing the taxation of capital gains in the United States and the United Kingdom, the main differences are as follows:

-• Both countries have special rules for certain types of assets or taxpayers, such as Entrepreneurs' Relief in the UK and the 3.8% net investment income tax in the US.
+• Both countries have special provisions - Entrepreneurs' Relief in the UK and the 3.8% Net Investment Income Tax in the US.

 UK vs. US VAT rates